JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 The green box is about split evenly between their Corporate and Investment Banking & Commercial divisions.
 As you can see that's where the bigger jump was in Q2.
 This gives some context as to why they beefed up loss provisions for those divisions.
 They already are seeing more defaults in those divisions, so they are preparing for even more.

-Let's dig into what's happening in the divisions, because this provides a lot more insight into the macro than just reserve levels.
+Let's dig into what's happening in the divisions because this provides a lot more insight into the macro than just reserve levels.

 Consumer & Community Banking